Visa policy of Uzbekistan: Reform

 On 2 December 2016 President of Uzbekistan Shavkat Mirziyoyev signed a decree titled "About measures for ensuring the accelerated development of tourist branch of the Republic of Uzbekistan" that envisaged the establishment of a visa-free regime for citizens of 15 countries as well as a visa-free regime for citizens of 12 countries who are older than 55.
 Those visitors would only be required to pay an entry fee on arrival.
 This is planned to be in place by 2020.

 However, on 22 December 2016 a new decree was adopted by the President of Uzbekistan amending the decree from 2 December 2016, postponing the visa-free regime until 1 January 2021.
 The amending decree also said that the list of countries whose citizens would benefit from the visa-free access may be revised on the basis of dynamics of development of bilateral relations, the situation on the world tourism market and the current situation in the sphere of international and regional security.

 Uzbekistan also plans to introduce electronic visas from 2021.
 Uzbekistan intends to use the electronic visa system of Azerbaijan as a model.

 In December 2017 it was announced that Uzbekistan plans to introduce a simplified procedure for citizens of 25 additional countries and to abolish visas altogether for citizens of Japan, South Korea and Singapore.
 Visa validity period was extended to 30 days.
 In January 2018 it was announced that Uzbekistan plans to introduce a simplified procedure for citizens of 40 additional countries and to abolish visas altogether for citizens of five countries.

 On 10 February 2018 Uzbekistan abolished visa requirements for 7 countries: Israel, Indonesia, Japan, South Korea, Malaysia, Singapore, Turkey.
 On 16 March 2018 Uzbekistan abolished visa requirements for citizens of Tajikistan and on 5 October 2018 visas were abolished for citizens of France.

 In December 2018 it was announced that Uzbekistan and Kazakhstan plan to mutually accept visas from February 2019.

 In December 2018 it was announced that Uzbekistan plans to expand visa-free access to citizens of additional 22 countries.

 In January 2019 visa requirements were removed for nationals of Germany.

 In February 2019 citizens of European Union countries, Andorra, Argentina, Australia, Bosnia and Herzegovina, Brazil, Brunei, Canada, Chile, Iceland, Liechtenstein, Monaco, Mongolia, Montenegro, New Zealand, Norway, San Marino, Serbia, Switzerland, Vatican became visa exempt.

 In March 2019 Kazakhstan and Uzbekistan were reported as "set to launch" a joint visa program that could expand to nearby countries.
 All approvals are in place with only technical and equipment details to be worked out.
+As of October 2022 the discussions are still ongoing.